 Accounting standards require the full cost of pension benefits as they are earned to be reported in the accounts.
-The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £2,171 m and this is the main reason for the excess of £2,150m worth of liabilities over assets.
+The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £1,909m and this is the main reason for the excess of £1,880m worth of liabilities over assets.
 The amounts included within the balance sheet reflects an estimate of the total pension liability and incorporates a number of assumptions that change over time.
 This liability does not affect the ability to continue as a going concern as it refers to future liabilities that will be met by future contributions.
-Excluding the pension liability, the balance sheet shows net assets of £20.644m.
+Excluding the pension liability, the balance sheet shows net assets of £28.834m.

-The police pension schemes are unfunded defined benefit schemes and any deficit on the scheme is met by Central Government through the Home Office and a top-up payment is received annually to cover any shortfall. ).
-Contributions to the scheme at the rate of 21.3% of pay for current officers are funded from the current revenue budget which includes council tax funding.
+The police pension schemes are unfunded defined benefit schemes and any deficit on the scheme is met by Central Government through the Home Office and a top-up payment is received annually to cover any shortfall.
+Contributions to the scheme at the rate of 31% (21.3% in 2018/19) of pay for current officers are funded from the current revenue budget which includes council tax funding.
 The cost of pension payments to pensioners is largely met from the Home Office top-up grant and is therefore not funded by Council Tax.
-The assessed liability overall of Staffordshire in the Police Pension Scheme as at $31^{st}$ March 2019 was £2,015m (£1,870m 2017/18).
+The assessed liability overall of Staffordshire in the Police Pension Scheme as at 31st March 2020 was £1,795m (£2,015m 2018/19).

 Staff working for Staffordshire Police, the Staffordshire Commissioner's Office and PCSOs are eligible to be members of the Local Government Pension Scheme (LGPS) administered by Staffordshire County Council and is a funded scheme: The current contribution rate for employees is 15.5% of pay, and this is met from the current revenue budget which includes council tax funds.
-The assessed liability overall of Staffordshire in the LGPS as at 31st March 2019 was £156 million (£122 million 2017/18).
+The assessed liability overall of Staffordshire in the LGPS as at 31st March 2020 was £114 million (£156 million 2018/19).

 Following the recent three year "triennial" review of the Local Government Pension Scheme (LGPS), the actuary, Hymans Robertson, proposed that a further deficit repair payments was required for the three year period to 2019/20 in order for the employer contribution rates to remain unchanged.
-The authority's agreed to make an upfront payment of £3.675m as a lump sum and receive a favorable discount rate offered by the actuary.
+The authority's agreed to make an upfront payment of £3.584m as a lump sum and receive a favorable discount rate offered by the actuary.